The Little Stranger: Plot summary

-Three years later, Faraday's practice is thriving under the new National Health Service and Hundred's Hall remains unsold.
+Three years later, Faraday's practice is thriving under the new National Health Service and Hundreds Hall remains unsold.
 Faraday retains the only keys to the now-derelict mansion, and caretakes for the home as much as he can.
 The novel closes as he reflects that as much as he tries to discover what Caroline saw the night she died, he can only ever see his own reflection in a cracked window pane.